AIDS Healthcare Foundation: 2012 Los Angeles County Measure B "County of Los Angeles Safer Sex In the Adult Film Industry Act" – succeeded

-AHF spent $1.7 million sponsoring an initiative that requires the use of condoms in all vaginal and anal sex scenes in pornography productions filmed in Los Angeles County, California.
+AHF spent $2.3 million sponsoring an initiative that requires the use of condoms in all vaginal and anal sex scenes in pornography productions filmed in Los Angeles County, California.
 It passed 57% – 43%.

-2016 California Proposition 60 "Adult Film Condom Requirements" - failed
+2016 California Proposition 60 "Adult Film Condom Requirements" – failed

-AHF spent $5.0 million (almost ten times what the total opposition spent) as the only financial backer of a statewide initiative that would have allowed Cal/OSHA to prosecute an enforcement action anytime a condom is not visible in a pornographic film.
+AHF spent $5.0 million (almost ten times what the total opposition spent) as the only financial backer of a statewide initiative that would have allowed Cal/OSHA to prosecute an enforcement action any time a condom is not visible in a pornographic film.
 It failed, 54% to 46%.

 Drug pricing

-2013 San Francisco Proposition D - succeeded
+2013 San Francisco Proposition D – succeeded

 In 2013 AHF sponsored Proposition D in the City of San Francisco, which required the city to negotiate directly with drug manufacturers and set a city policy to request that state and federal lawmakers create laws that would reduce drug prices.
 It passed 80% – 20%.

-2016 California Proposition 61 "California Drug Price Relief Act" - failed
+2016 California Proposition 61 "California Drug Price Relief Act" – failed

-AHF spent $18.7 million as the almost sole supporter of the California Drug Price Relief Act, (the opposition spent $109 million, making this the most expensive ballot measure to date across California and the United States) a statewide 2016 ballot initiative that would have revised California law to require state programs to pay no more for prescription medications than the prices negotiated by the United States Department of Veterans Affairs (notwithstanding any other provision of law and insofar as permissible under federal law), while exempting managed care programs funded through Medi-Cal.
+AHF spent $19.5 million as the almost sole supporter of the California Drug Price Relief Act, (the opposition spent $110 million, making this the most expensive ballot measure to date across California and the United States) a statewide 2016 ballot initiative that would have revised California law to require state programs to pay no more for prescription medications than the prices negotiated by the United States Department of Veterans Affairs (notwithstanding any other provision of law and insofar as permissible under federal law), while exempting managed care programs funded through Medi-Cal.
 It failed by a 6% margin.

-2017 Ohio Issue 2 "Ohio Drug Price Relief Act" - failed
+2017 Ohio Issue 2 "Ohio Drug Price Relief Act" – failed

-AHF spend $18 million as the almost exclusive sponsor of the Ohio Drug Price Relief Act (the opposition raised $59 million).
+AHF spent $18 million as the almost exclusive sponsor of the Ohio Drug Price Relief Act (the opposition raised $59 million).
 According to the Ohio petition language, "The Ohio Drug Price Relief Act would ... require that notwithstanding any other provision of law and in so far as permissible under federal law, the State of Ohio shall not enter into any agreement for the purchase of prescription drugs or agree to pay, directly or indirectly, for prescription drugs, including where the state is the ultimate payer, unless the net cost is the same or less than the lowest price paid for the same drug by the U. S. Department of Veterans Affairs."
-The initiative lost, 79% – 21%.
+The initiative failed, 79% – 21%.